 Healthcare providers should inform patients, their families, and their caregivers about the benefits and risks associated with treatment with fluoxetine and should counsel them in its appropriate use.
 Healthcare providers should instruct patients, their families, and their caregivers to read the Medication Guide and should assist them in understanding its contents.
 Patients should be given the opportunity to discuss the contents of the Medication Guide and to obtain answers to any questions they may have.

-Patients should be advised of the following issues and asked to alert their healthcare provider if these occur while taking Fluoxetine Oral Solution USP.
+Patients should be advised of the following issues and asked to alert their healthcare provider if these occur while taking fluoxetine.

 Clinical Worsening and Suicide Risk